 Chloasma; Mask of pregnancy; Pregnancy mask

-Melasma are patches of dark skin that appear on areas of the face that are exposed to the sun.
+Melasma is a skin condition that causes patches of dark skin on areas of the face exposed to the sun.

 Melasma is a common skin disorder.
 It most often appears in young women with brownish skin tone, but it can affect anyone.